 - Food for 2 days

 At 250km from Melbourne it takes approximately 4 hours to drive to the Upper Howqua campsite on the Western side of the Great Dividing Range.
 From Melbourne, drive to Mansfield (which has an IGA if you need any extra food) and then join the Mt Buller Road.

 Immediately after the Mt Buller ticket box at the bottom of the mountain turn left onto Mt Stirling Road and follow that to telephone junction where you turn right onto Circuit Road.
 Follow circuit road until you hit Bindaree Road which will take you down to the Upper Howqua Campsite.
 While the last section of the drive is on dirt roads any car should be fine as the road has recently been graded and is very smooth.

 Perfect for the Intermediate-Expert hikers

 Distance Covered / Elevation Gain / Duration

-From the Upper Howqua Campsite up to Mt.
-Howitt is 14km and has 1300m ascent and 400m descent
+Day 1 From the Upper Howqua Campsite up to Mt Howitt is 14km and has 1300m ascent and 400m descent.

-From Mt.
-Howitt back to the car is 12km and 900m descent.
+Day 2 From Mt Howitt back to the car is 12km and 900m descent.